-Our management team has been responsible for the development of the i-body technology platform, including the identification and pre-clinical development of our lead i-body drug candidate.
-AdAlta’s management team is focused on progressing AD-114 into the clinic.
+AdAlta’s management team has been responsible for the development of the i-body technology platform, including the identification and pre-clinical development of the lead i-body drug candidate.
+AdAlta’s management team is focused on progressing the lung fibrosis therapy, AD-214, into the clinic.

 MANAGING DIRECTOR & CEO